Yale's Story

 “Since then, kayaking has provided me with the life changing experiences and challenges that elite sport throws at you.”

-In her first year competing at senior level for Australia, Yale won a silver medal in the K4 500m at the Canoe Sprint World Championships held in Dartmouth, Canada – competing with Ella Beere, Aly Bull and Alexandra Clarke.
+In her first year competing at senior level for Australia, Yale won a silver medal in the K4 500m at the Canoe Sprint World Championships held in Dartmouth, Canada – competing with Ella Beere, Aly Bull and Ally Clarke.

 At the 2023 world championships in Duisburg, Germany, the four finished fifth.
 But competing on her own, Yale won a quota place for the Paris Olympics.
 She claimed silver in the K1 200m final, behind New Zealand's nine-time world champion Lisa Carrington.